-15. Income Taxes
+17. Income Taxes

 Income tax expense is recognized based on management's best estimate of weighted average annual income tax rate for the full financial year applied to the pre-tax income of the reporting period.
-The Company's effective tax rate for the years ended March 31, 2018 was 26.25%.
+The Company's effective tax rate for the year ended March 31, 2018 was 26.25%.

-As at September 30, 2018, the Company has approximately \$4,900,000 of non-capital losses carry forwards available to reduce Canadian and US taxable income for future years, respectively.
+As at December 31, 2018, the Company has non-capital loss carry forwards available to reduce Canadian and US taxable income for future years.
 The losses expire between 2030 and 2037 if unused.
-The potential benefits of these carry-forward non-capital losses has not been recognized in these consolidated financial statements as it is not considered probable that sufficient future taxable profit will allow the deferred tax asset to be recovered.
+The potential benefits of these carry-forward non-capital losses has not been recognized in these consolidated financial statements.

-16. Segmented Information
+18. Segmented Information